AntonBrekke/BBCODE-QEC-2025/README.md

 - `decoder_classes.py`
     - In this file you can make your own decoder class as a subclass of PanQEC's `BaseDecoder` class.
 To make use of the analog information generated in the `GaussianPauliErrorModel` class for decoding, the decoder class `BeliefPropagationLSDDecoder` is implemented in this file.
 This decoder uses Beleif Propagation (BP) with the Localized Statistics Decoding (LSD) algorithm using the `ldpc` library.

+- `tanner_graph_group_space.py`
+    - Represents the qubit grid in the abstract group space of the BBcode.
+Walks in the grid are done by applying group elements given by the A and B monomials.
+Shows both checks and logical operators for X and Z.

+- `tanner_graph_qubit_space.py`
+    - Represents the qubit grid with physical distances.
+Visualizes which qubits the X-check and Z-check uses for stabilizers.
+Works nicely with `GUI.py`, where you can highlight corresponding qubits to see that they are indeed stabilizers.